markoskal2/fifo-pipe/README.md

 # fifo-pipe
-Network FIFO pipe over UDP/IP network protocol with packet retransmission, so sender cannot block.
+Implementation of a network FIFO pipe protocol over UDP/IP with packet retransmission, so sender cannot block.
 Sender discards "useless" packets if not storage is available.